jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 - **Post-Election Actions:**
-  - After they were victorious in that year’s elections, the Republicans had a chance to do something about it: they had won the presidency and control of both houses of Congress. + They proposed the *Federal Elections Bill*. + A small number of petitions to federal circuit courts could lead to the appointment of federal supervisors were entrusted with: + Attending elections, inspecting registration lists, verifying information given by doubtful voters, administering oaths to challenged voters, preventing illegal immigrants from voting, and certifying the count. + The bill gave federal officials and courts the power to overturn election results that had been declared and certified by state officials.
+  - After they were victorious in that year’s elections, the Republicans had a chance to do something about it: they had won the presidency and control of both houses of Congress.
+  - **They proposed the *Federal Elections Bill*.**
+  - A small number of petitions to federal circuit courts could lead to the appointment of **federal supervisors** were entrusted with:
+    - Attending elections, inspecting registration lists, verifying information given by doubtful voters, administering oaths to challenged voters, preventing illegal immigrants from voting, and certifying the count.
+    - The bill gave federal officials and courts the power to overturn election results that had been declared and certified by state officials.

-## Federal Elections Bill
+## Federal Elections Bill (Lodge Bill)

 - **Republican Interests:**
   - The Republicans certainly stood to gain from fair elections in the